kiansheik/nhe-enga/gramatica/docs/src/guide/indicative.md

 #### Step 1 - First letter check

-From the conjugated form (%n.conjugate("1ps")% ) we will add on the negation prefix `n'` if the first letter is a <Tooltip content="%' '.join(n.vogais)%">vowel</Tooltip> or the semi-vowel `î`.
+From the conjugated form _(%n.conjugate("1ps")%)_ we will add the negation prefix `n'` if the first letter is a <Tooltip content="%' '.join(n.vogais)%">vowel</Tooltip> or the semi-vowel `î`.
 Otherwise, the negation prefix will take the form of `na `, a negation particle.

 ::: tip
-We write this separately out of convention, but the difference between the negation particle and prefix is purely phonetic, they represent the same exact thing.
+We write `na` separate from the root out of convention, but the difference between the negation particle `na root` and prefix `n'root` is purely phonetic, they represent the same exact thing.
 :::

 #### Step 2 - Last letter check